ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 whatis([[
 Description: ripgrep is a line-oriented search tool that recursively searches your current directory for a regex pattern.
 By default, ripgrep will respect your .gitignore and automatically skip hidden files/directories and binary files. ripgrep is similar to other popular search tools like The Silver Searcher, ack and grep.
 Examples: `rg --help`, `man rg`, and `rg --threads=2 -i 'lorem ipsum'`.
 Warning: This tool uses 12 parallel threads by default; please specify `--threads=2`.
-Only the most recent version of this software will be kept.
+Only the most recent versions of this software will be kept.
 ]])

 -- Local variables